OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-24.md

 ## Joshua 24:21

-But the people said to Joshua, “No!
-We will serve the Lord.”
+But the people were adamant to Joshua, “We are determined to serve the Lord.”

 ## Joshua 24:22